ahbaid/kids-code-camp/lesson-002/Homework.md

 ~~~~

 Here are some examples to do for our next class:
-1. Perimiter of a rectangle.
+1. Perimeter of a rectangle.
 2. Area of a square.
 3. Area of a triangle.
 4. Area of a circle.